Do Go On - 373 - The Star Wars Holiday Special

 Like right at the end, maybe.

-You know, there's little bits of it.
+You know, there's little bits of, anyway.

-Anyway, yeah, Jessica, I'm going to have to take that question on notice.
+Yeah, I, Jessica, I'm going to have to take that question on notice.

-Remind me to ask Jess next time we are in the room with her,
+Remind me to ask Jess next time we are in the room with her, which will be, you know, on next week's episode, which we've already recorded.

 Sorry.